CO2 Cage & MPCart Solution

 Supercritical CO2 extractor machines require a reliable source of CO2 supply at constant pressure levels for efficient extraction. extraktLAB has created CO2 supply solutions for any manufacturing capacity or production configuration.

-The CO2Cage is a CO2 supply vessel that holds your business’s bulk gas or liquefied gas via 16 integrated and manifolded 100 lb DOT-approved gas/liquid cylinders.
-This tank bundle is typically used in applications where the installation of refrigerated bulk tanks is not feasible or available.
+The CO2Cage is a CO2 cryo tank supply vessel that holds your business’s bulk gas or liquefied gas via 16 integrated and manifolded 100 lb DOT-approved gas or liquid CO2 tanks.
+This microbulk tank is typically used in applications where the installation of refrigerated bulk storage tanks is not feasible or available.

 - Eliminate gas outages